APPLIED MAGNETISM AND SUPERCONDUCTIVITY - 2019/0

 This module is designed to provide a broad overview of quantum magnetism and superconductivity and their applications in modern science and technology.
 Both superconductivity and magnetism are manifestations of electronic charge and spin, and constitute prime examples of phase transitions in metals.
 A range of phenomena that is resulting from these phase transitions is surveyed.
 A significant part of the module is devoted to technological applications in magnetometry and spintronics.

-CLOWES SK Dr (Physics)
+CLOWES Steven (Physics)

 Number of Credits: 15